microsoft/azure-puppet/cli_tools.md

-<h1>Windows Azure Cloud Provisioner</h1>
+<h1>Microsoft Azure Cloud Provisioner</h1>

-<p>Microsoft Open Technologies and Puppet Enterprise provide support for working with virtual machine instances using Windows Azure.
-Using actions of the <code>puppet azure_vm</code> sub-command, you can launch and manage Microsoft Windows Azure services like virtual machines, virtual networks and SQL database services.</p>
+<p>Microsoft Open Technologies and Puppet Enterprise provide support for working with virtual machine instances using Microsoft Azure.
+Using actions of the <code>puppet azure_vm</code> sub-command, you can launch and manage Microsoft Microsoft Azure services like virtual machines, virtual networks and SQL database services.</p>

 <h2>Required gems</h2>